 At the mileage indicated in the maintenance schedule, all belts should be checked for condition and proper tension.
 Improper belt tension can cause belt slippage and failure.

 Belts should be inspected for evidence of cuts, cracks, or glazing, and replaced if there is indication of damage which could result in belt failure.
-If adjustment is required, the belts must be adjusted according to the specifications and procedures described in the Service Manual.
+If adjustment is required, see your authorized dealer for service.
 Low generator belt tension can cause battery failure.
 A special tool is required to properly measure tension and to restore belt tension to factory specifications.
 Also check belt routing to make sure there is no interference between the belts and other engine components.